phac-nml/locidex/README.md

 FASTA files typically have a .fasta or .fa extension.
 Locidex supports both nucleotide and protein sequences as input but it must consist of extracted CDS, ORFs, Genes which are to be hashed.
 You can supply contigs but no extraction will occur and the entire sequence will be treated as a single query.
 You will need to provide the extracted gene sequences from a tool such as [prodigal](https://github.com/hyattpd/Prodigal), [prokka](https://github.com/tseemann/prokka), [bakta](https://github.com/oschwengers/bakta) and an appropriate translation table if the protein coding sequences.
+This format is used as input to locidex search.

 **Sequence store**